SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/index.md

 SuperOffice Marketing also deals with what happens after the mailing.
 You can get instant feedback on the success of the mailing: you can see how many and which customers received and opened the mailing, you can see data on click frequency and see which mailings led to sales.

 > [!NOTE]
-> You can also initiate a mail merge from the selection screen in SuperOffice CRM.
+> You can also initiate a mail merge from the Selection screen.

 ## GDPR features in Marketing